 Upon hearing my question, Sister Wang said to me, “Is the Lord Jesus the Son of God or God Himself?
-This is really a problem most believers in the Lord do not understand.
-When the incarnate Lord Jesus came to do the work of redemption of mankind, His followers called Him as Christ, the Son of God with great adoration.
-At that time, the Holy Spirit testified that the Lord Jesus was God’s beloved Son, and the Lord Jesus also called the God in heaven Father.
-In this way, we think the Lord Jesus was the Son of God, and the notion of this Father-Son relationship was formed.
+This really is a problem most believers in the Lord do not understand.
+When the incarnate Lord Jesus came to do the work of redemption of mankind, the Holy Spirit testified that the Lord Jesus was God’s beloved Son, and the Lord Jesus also called the God in heaven Father.
+Because of this, we think the Lord Jesus is the Son of God, and the notion of this Father-Son relationship was formed.
 But we know, in Genesis God didn’t say that He had a son.
 In the Old Testament times, Jehovah God didn’t say that He had a son either.
 This proves that there is only one God, there is no Father-Son relationship to speak of.
 But why did the Lord Jesus say that He was God’s Son when He came to do His work?
-Was the Lord Jesus Christ God’s Son or God Himself?
-In John 14:8, Philip asked of the Lord Jesus: ‘Lord, show us the Father, and it suffises us.’
+Was the LordGod’s Son or God Himself?
+In John 14:8, Philip asked the Lord Jesus: ‘Lord, show us the Father, and it suffices us.’
 At that time, how did the Lord Jesus respond to Philip?
 The Lord Jesus said to Philip: ‘Have I been so long time with you, and yet have you not known me, Philip? he that has seen me has seen the Father; and how say you then, Show us the Father?
 Believe you not that I am in the Father, and the Father in me? the words that I speak to you I speak not of myself: but the Father that dwells in me, he does the works’ (John 14:9-10).
 Here, the Lord Jesus said very clearly, ‘he that has seen me has seen the Father.’
 As you can see, the Lord Jesus is the appearance of God Himself.
 The Lord Jesus did not say that He and God have a Father-Son relationship.
 He just said, ‘I am in the Father, and the Father in me.’
 ‘I and my Father are one.’
-Now, according to the Lord Jesus’ words, can we not confirm that the Lord Jesus is God Himself, there is only one God and there is no ‘Father-Son relationship’ to speak of?”
+Now, according to the Lord Jesus’ words, can we not confirm that the Lord Jesus is God Himself, that there is only one God, and that there is no ‘Father-Son relationship’ to speak of?”

 “The Spirit within Jesus, the Spirit in heaven, and the Spirit of Jehovah are all one.
 It can be called the Holy Spirit, the Spirit of God, the sevenfold intensified Spirit, and the all-inclusive Spirit.
-The Spirit of God alone can carry out much work.
-He is able to create the world and destroy it by flooding the earth; He can redeem all mankind, and moreover, conquer and destroy all mankind.
+The Spirit of God can carry out much work.
+He is able to create the world and destroy it by flooding the earth; He can redeem all mankind, and moreover, He can conquer and destroy all mankind.
 This work is all carried out by God Himself and cannot have been done by any other of the persons of God in His stead.
 His Spirit can be called by the name of Jehovah and Jesus, as well as the Almighty.
 He is the Lord, and Christ.
 He can also become.
 He is in the heavens and also on the earth; He is on high above the universes and among the multitude.
 He is the only Master of the heavens and earth!
 From the time of creation until now, this work has been carried out by the Spirit of God Himself.
 Be it the work in the heavens or in the flesh, all is carried out by His own Spirit.
 All creatures, whether in heaven or on earth, are in the palm of His almighty hand; all of this is the work of God Himself and can be done by no other in His stead.
 In the heavens, He is the Spirit but also God Himself; among men, He is flesh but remains God Himself.”

 After reading, she said, “Ever since mankind was corrupted by Satan, God has begun His management plan to save mankind.
 In the Age of Law, God called Moses to set forth the law and lead the Israelites to live on earth, and let them know how to worship God.
 All these were done by Jehovah God through the means of the Spirit.
 But in the latter days of the Age of Law, man became more and more corrupt, and often violated the law and did the things that offended Jehovah, which put them in danger of being condemned and executed by the law.
-Therefore, on the basis of man’s needs, God incarnate came down to earth as the Son of man, and performed the work of crucifixion to redeem mankind.
+Therefore, on the basis of man’s needs, God came to earth in the flesh as the Son of man, and performed the work of crucifixion to redeem mankind.
 In truth, the Lord Jesus is the flesh in which God’s Spirit is realized.
-From His appearance, the Lord Jesus was an ordinary man, but He concluded the Age of Law, initiating the Age of Grace, expressed God’s compassionate and loving disposition and fulfilled the work of mankind’s redemption.
+From His appearance, the Lord Jesus was an ordinary man, but He concluded the Age of Law, initiated the Age of Grace, expressed God’s compassionate and loving disposition, and fulfilled the work of mankind’s redemption.
 At the same time, He manifested many miracles.
 For example: One word from the Lord Jesus was enough to bring the dead back to life, and one word calmed the wind and the sea.
 The Lord Jesus used five loaves and two fish to feed five thousand people. … These fully reveal God’s authority and power.
 The work the Lord Jesus performed can’t be done by any man.
 These facts prove: The Lord Jesus Christ is the Spirit of God realized in His flesh, and He is the utterly complete God Himself, so He and Jehovah God are one.
 This is the true meaning of the Lord Jesus’ words: ‘he that has seen me has seen the Father.’”

-She said, “Let’s read a passage of words, and then you will understand.
-‘When Jesus called God in heaven by the name of Father as He prayed, this was done only from the perspective of a created man, only because the Spirit of God had clothed Himself as an ordinary and normal man and had the exterior cover of a created being.
-Even if within Him was the Spirit of God, His exterior appearance was still that of an ordinary man; in other words, He had become the “Son of man” of which all men, including Jesus Himself, spoke.
+She said, “Let’s read a passage of words, and then you will understand: ‘When Jesus called God in heaven by the name of Father as He prayed, this was done only from the perspective of a created man, only because the Spirit of God had put on an ordinary and normal flesh and had the exterior cover of a created being.
+Even if within Him was the Spirit of God, His exterior appearance was still that of a normal man; in other words, He had become the ‘Son of man’ of which all men, including Jesus Himself, spoke.
 Given that He is called the Son of man, He is a person (whether man or woman, in any case one with the exterior shell of a human being) born into a normal family of ordinary people.
-Therefore, Jesus calling God in heaven by the name of Father was the same as how you at first called Him Father; He did so from the perspective of a man of creation.
+Therefore, Jesus calling God in heaven by the name of Father was the same as how you at first called Him Father; He did so from the perspective of a created man.
 Do you still remember the Lord’sthat Jesus taught you to memorize?
-“Our Father in heaven….”
+‘Our Father in heaven….’
 He asked all man to call God in heaven by the name of Father.
 And since He too called Him Father, He did so from the perspective of one who stands on an equal footing with you all.
 Since you called God in heaven by the name of Father, this shows that Jesus saw Himself to be on equal footing with you, and as a man on earth chosen by God (that is, the Son of God).
-If you call God “Father,” is this not because you are a created being?
+If you call God Father, is this not because you are a created being?
 However great the authority of Jesus on earth, prior to the crucifixion, He was merely a Son of man, governed by the Holy Spirit (that is, God), and one of the earth’s created beings, for He had yet to complete His work.
 Therefore, His calling God in heaven Father was solely His humility and obedience.
-His addressing God (that is, the Spirit in heaven) in such a manner, however, does not prove that He is the Son of the Spirit of God in heaven.
-Rather, it is simply that His perspective is different….’
+His addressing God (that is, the Spirit in heaven) in such a manner, however, does not prove that He was the Son of the Spirit of God in heaven.
+Rather, it was simply that His perspective was different….’
 God was incarnated as the Son of man, that is, God’s Spirit assumed the flesh and became the Son of man to appear to us and do His work.
 No matter how the Lord Jesus was expressing His voice or praying to God the Father, His substance was divinity, not humanity.
-Because the Lord Jesus still assumed the appearance of flesh, He called the God in heaven Father in the position of a created being when praying, which showed the humbleness and obedience of the incarnate God.
-The reason why we are in such a puzzle is mainly because we don’t know the incarnate flesh of God nor understand this aspect of truth but instead interpret the Lord’s word literally.”
+Because the Lord Jesus still assumed the appearance of the flesh, He called the God in heaven Father from the position of a created being when praying, which showed the humbleness and obedience of the incarnate God.
+The reason why we are in such a puzzle is mainly because we don’t know the incarnate flesh of God nor understand this aspect of truth, but instead interpret the Lord’s word literally.”

-Hearing this passage of words and her fellowship, I was suddenly enlightened: It turned out that the Lord Jesus is God’s Spirit realized in the flesh.
-The Lord is the appearance of Jehovah God on earth who created the heavens and earth and all things and created mankind, and also proclaimed the law to mankind.
+Hearing this passage of words and her fellowship, I was suddenly enlightened: It turns out that the Lord Jesus is God’s Spirit realized in the flesh.
+The Lord is the appearance of Jehovah God on earth who created the heavens and earth and all things and created mankind, and also proclaimed the laws to mankind.
 It doesn’t mean that Jesus Christ is the Son of God.
-The Lord Jesus called the God in heaven Father is because He was in the position of a created being, which didn’t affect His divine substance.
-Therefore, the Lord Jesus said, “He who has seen Me has seen the Father,” which is compatible with His calling the God in heaven Father.
+The Lord Jesus called God in heaven Father because He was in the position of a created being, which didn’t affect His divine substance.
+Therefore, the Lord Jesus saying, "he that has seen me has seen the Father" is not contradictory with His calling God in heaven Father.
 Then my heart was lightened and I decided to share the enlightenment with my daughter, in order that she could know Jesus Christ is God Himself and walk free from the confusions.